Isaac Singer: Personal life

-And Mary Ann, still calling herself Mrs. I. M. Singer, had her husband arrested for bigamy.
+Upon the discovery of his infidelity, Singer beat Mary Ann senseless.
+Mary Ann, still calling herself Mrs. I. M. Singer, had her husband arrested for bigamy.
 Singer was let out on bond and, disgraced, fled to London in 1862, taking Mary McGonigal with him.
 In the aftermath, another of Isaac's families was discovered: he had a "wife", Mary Eastwood Walters, a machine demonstrator, and had had a daughter in Lower Manhattan: